-Should I First Set a Wedding Guest List or the Wedding Budget?
+Should I First Set Number of Guests or the Wedding Budget?

 For example: Let’s say, you only have a food and drinks budget of N135,000 and you want to know how many people this amount can feed.
 Assuming, your caterer tells you s/he charges N1k per plate of food and N200 per person (for a drink plus a bottle of water, plus a glass of juice), and N150 for a piece of cake.
 When you add up all that, each wedding guest will cost you N1,350 for food, so that your wedding food budget limits you to having 100 guests.